 With mythological emblems of ancient-old Asian history beautifully embroidered with exceptional artisanal techniques, Rungg’s vegan shoes depict a brighter and happier tomorrow.

-Descendants of a long-lost world of forgotten shamanic tribes, Rungg’s luxury vegan slippers come in unparalleled blends of colours and textures, as treasures of nature and the human soul.
+Descendants of a long-lost world of forgotten shamanic tribes, Rungg’s luxury vegan slippers come in unparalleled blends of colors and textures, as treasures of nature and the human soul.

 5. Kweder – Vegan heels.

-Kweder is a high-end Italian designer label characterised by original and colourful designs depicting the glamourous Sicilian lifestyle and culture.
+Kweder is a high-end Italian designer label characterized by original and colorful designs depicting the glamourous Sicilian lifestyle and culture.

 Inspired by the natural beauty of the island and its mythological past, the brand’s vegan shoes come alive under the spell of breathtaking scenes of mountains and sea-views.